Wed, Feb 20 - The library is open.

 In these groups, kids receive a copy of the book from the library and come prepared to discuss the book.
 The book for the next month is handed out at the end of each discussion session.
 Future books are chosen by voting from a list that is compiled by taking student recommendations.
 Kids who attend the group are allowed to keep their copy of the book.
 If you take a copy of the book, but do not attend, you may either pay for your copy of the book or not be allowed to pick up future books.
 A snack is provided.

-in the Lower Level
+in the Main Level Meeting Room

 Every other Monday from 4 - 5pm